 In Siberia, Rhodiola rosea was taken regularly, especially during the cold and wet winters, to prevent sickness.
-In Mongolia, Rhodiola rosea was used for the treatment of tuberculosis, and Cancer
+In Mongolia, Rhodiola rosea was used for the treatment of tuberculosis, and Cancer.
+In mountain villages of Siberia, a bouquet of Rhodiola rosea roots still is given to couples before marriage to enhance fertility and assure the birth of healthy children.

 Canadian (Nunavik) Populations of Rhodiola rosea